 With suggestions that more students would choose to postpone their studies in 2020, you may be concerned about how this will affect you if you apply this year.

 At Bath, we have 550 students holding deferred places to join in 2021 from last year.
 While this is a higher number than we have seen before (we had 380 in 2020), it represents a small proportion of the 3,600 places we have available each year.

 There are other big events, such as Brexit, which may also impact how many students apply this year.

-We are not expecting competition for most of our degrees to be significantly different from previous years and want to reassure you that we give individually consider each and every application which we receive.
+We are not expecting competition for most of our degrees to be significantly different from previous years because of this and want to reassure you that we individually consider each and every application which we receive.